An agricultural country with potential for growth

-Benin is an agricultural country where more than 70 % of the people live on and from the land.
-Most rely on subsistence farming and barely generate any income.
-This means almost 50 % of the population live in poverty and from less than USD 1.25 per day.
-Population growth is high at roughly 3 %: an increasing number of people require social and economic infrastructure such as schools, roads and health units.
-But the public administration system is still extremely inefficient, while the private sector is weak and struggles with state interference.
-Corruption is rife as well; reforms are either implemented sluggishly or not at all.
-KfW Development Bank supports Benin with regard to its water supply, rural development, education and the decentralisation of administrative structures.
+Benin is an agricultural country where more than 70 % of its people live on and make a living from the land.
+Most depend on subsistence farming and barely generate any income, with nearly 50 % of the population living in poverty on less than USD 1.25 per day.
+Population growth is high at roughly 3 %, meaning more and more people need social and economic infrastructure such as schools, roads and health stations.
+But public administration is still extremely inefficient, while the private sector is weak and struggles with state interference.
+Corruption is also widespread, and reforms are either not implemented at all or only at a very slow pace.
+KfW Development Bank supports Benin in the areas of water supply, rural development, education and the decentralisation of administrative structures.

 Phone: +229 21 31 01 07